supported projects 2011

 Peru – Media that Matter Film Series

-Stephanie Boyd, director of The Devil Operation, took the initiative to organize mobile film screenings with her film and two other award winning films: Tambogrande: Mangos, Murder, Mining and Unwanted Witness.
-The project targeted peasant farming and indigenous communities in the Peruvian regions affected by the conflict over natural resources and aimed to promote positive examples of non-violent resistance, including media advocacy and the importance of film to document human rights abuses.
-The project took place from August 2011 to April 2012 in the regions Cusco, Puno, Cajamarca, Piura and Lima.
-It included 11 free public screenings, followed by debates with the filmmakers and the films’ protagonists for 1.330 visitors.
-Each screening is accompanied by 2 to 4 day workshops on audio-visual production and media advocacy: how to ‘document, disseminate and denounce’ abuses, using available resources and technology for 125 participants.
-In addition, no less than 2.550 DVDs of each film plus an educational booklet were donated to grassroots organizations, community media, peasant farming and indigenous leaders, educators and activists in Peru.
-The film was broadcast on Peruvian rural television and 193.787 viewers watched the films and workshop videos on the internet. www.guarango.org/diablo
+Stephanie Boyd, director of The Devil Operation, took the initiative to organize mobile film screenings with her film and two other award winning films: Tambogrande, Mangos, Murder Mining and Unwanted Witness.
+The project targets peasant farming and indigenous communities in the Peruvian regions affected by the conflict over natural resources and aims to promote positive examples of non-violent resistance, including media advocacy and the importance of film to document human rights abuses.
+The project takes place from August 2011 – April 2012 in the regions Cusco, Puno, Cajamarca, Piura and Lima.
+It includes ten free public screenings, followed by debates with the filmmakers and the films’ protagonists for about 2.000 visitors.
+Each screening is accompanied by 2-4 day workshops on audio-visual production and media advocacy: how to ‘document, disseminate and denounce’ abuses, using available resources and technology.
+In addition, 500 DVDs of each film plus an educational booklet will be donated to grassroots organizations, community media, peasant farming and indigenous leaders, educators and activists in Peru.
+Boyd estimates about 130.000 viewers will watch the films through TV broadcasts or DVD distribution. www.guarango.org/diablo

 Philippines – Active Vista Film Festival